-I come from a very creative and artistic Italian family – in graphic design, cut-work embroidery, floral arrangement, furniture design and more.
+I come from a very creative and artistic Italian family – in cut-work embroidery, floral arrangements, furniture design, jewelry and graphic design and more.

 My art career started in elementary school when I was always the one chosen to decorate the halls for any occasion.
 I didn’t mind as I was able to get out of class now and again.
 Guess that did no harm back ‘in the day’.
 I dabbled with art in high school, then minored in art at college.
 I would have done something with this talent but when I found the love of my life, my future was set in gold.
 I married a career army officer and traveled throughout the United States and Europe.
 In between moves, a few children were born to our family.

 During these years of active duty service, I picked up my interest in art, joined various art groups, museums and art co-ops, selling my art at countless art shows.
 However, it is very difficult to continue a career with eighteen moves in twenty one years!
 After retiring from the army (a military wife also goes through the ups and downs of separations and deployments) I took a hiatus from the art world.